zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Shari also showed Ron the “redeveloped waterfront a rea.”
 The “waterfront” (waterfront) is obviously an area in the city next to some water.
 It could be a river.
 It could be a lake.
 It could be the ocean.
 “Redevel oped” means that it was an area that was perhaps old and had old buildings, or  buildings that people weren’t using anymore, and someone came and put new buildin gs there or they fixed up, they repaired, the old buildings so that people cou ld now live and work there.
 Many cities have redeveloped their waterfront areas , especially those in the older cities in the eastern part of the U.S.

-Shari says that these areas that she showed Ron – t he historic district and the waterfront area – are both very “pedestrian (pedest rian) – friendly (friendly).”
+Shari says that these areas that she showed Ron – the historic district and the waterfront area – are both very “pedestrian (pedest rian) – friendly (friendly).”
 “Pedestrian” is a word we use to describe someone w ho walks, or someone who is walking along the street.
 So “pedestrian-friendl y” would be an area where it’s easy to walk up and down.
-There are some parts of t he city that are not pedestrian friendly, especially here in Los Angeles , but nobody walks in Los Angeles anyway so it doesn’t really matter.
+There are some parts of the city that are not pedestrian friendly, especially here in Los Angeles , but nobody walks in Los Angeles anyway so it doesn’t really matter.

 Ron says, “Yes, the more I thought about it, the mo re I wanted to be in the middle of the action.”
 “In the middle of the action ” means where lots of things are happening – an area, in this case, where there are a lot of people, a lot of excitement perhaps.
 Shari says, “That’s why, today,  I’m taking you to the urban core” (core).
 “Urban” (urban) refers to the city.
 T he “urban core” of the city would

 be the main or central part of a large city, not the bedroom communities, not the suburbs.
 The opposite of that.

-“We’ll look at homes in the downtown area,” Shari s ays, “the arts district, and a couple of ethnic enclaves.”
+“We’ll look at homes in the downtown area,” Sharis ays, “the arts district, and a couple of ethnic enclaves.”
 “Downtown” refers to the main, central, usually business section of the city.
 It’s often, but not a lways, the older part of the city.
 The downtown area in Los Angeles is in fact the old est part of the city.

 Shari’s also going to show Ron houses in the “arts (arts) district.”
 In some American cities, there are areas where there are a lot of artists who live, perhaps because the rents are cheaper, since artists normal ly don’t make a lot of money.
-The arts district is often an area that has cheaper  places to stay but is also an exciting area because there are a lot of artists th ere – painters and sculptors and other people who call themselves artists.
+The arts district is often an area that has cheaper  places to stay but is also an exciting area because there are a lot of artists there – painters and sculptors and other people who call themselves artists.

 Shari’s also going to show Ron houses in a few “eth nic (ethnic) enclaves (enclaves).”
 An “enclave” is a small area within the city with people who come from the same country, cultural background, or perh aps speak the same language.
 These are often areas with “immigrants” –  people who’ve come from other countries, since the United States is, for the most part, a nation of immigrants.

 “Ethnic” is an interesting word.
 “Ethnic” refers of ten to the country or region of the world from which you come or your ancestors – the p eople who first came to the United States – were from.
 So, I have Irish ethnici ty.
 I would say that’s my ethnic group.
 And there were, especially in cities such as  Boston, New York, Chicago, and my hometown, St. Paul, ethnic areas where the I rish lived.
 There were other “ethnic enclaves” where the Germans lived.
 So the w ord “ethnic” means national origin or sometimes regional origin.

-Interestingly, the word “ethnic” has changed over t he years when we talk about politics.
+Interestingly, the word “ethnic” has changed over the years when we talk about politics.
 Back in the late ’70s, early 1980s, when people talked about the “ethnic vote,” they were referring mainly to southern and e astern European voters or those who are descendants of immigrants from those countries.
 Nowadays we tend to use the term to refer more to, say, those w ho are from Latin America or from Asia.
 But the term is a general one that can a pply to any nationality.

 Shari says, “We’ll visit some high-priced neighborh oods and some up-and- coming.”
 The expression “up-and-coming” means that the area is getting more popular, more people are moving there.
 Ron says, “G reat!
 I think house-hunting has given me a new lease on life.”
 “House-hunting” refers to the process of looking for a house, usually to buy.
 The expression  “a new lease (lease) on life”